Duisburg North Rhine-westphalia, Germany Travel Guide

 Coldest weather, shorter daylight, greater probability of rain or snow.

-Upon arrival at your first port of entry into the Schengen Area (e.g., Düsseldorf Airport), you go through standard passport control.
-Border officers may ask about your visit purpose, stay duration, and request proof of funds or onward travel.
+Upon arrival on your first port of entry into the Schengen Area (e.g., Düsseldorf Airport), you go through standard passport control.
+Border officers may ask about your visit purpose, stay duration, and request proof of sufficient funds or onward travel.
 Remain polite and cooperative.
 Germany imposes no specific entry fees for tourists.
 The standard application fee for a Schengen visa is typically €80 for adults, with reduced fees for children.
 These fees can change, so check the latest details from the German embassy or consulate.

 Present your valid Schengen visa.